IamSreeman/IamSreeman.github.io/_posts/2024-07-10-love-is-discrimination.md

 ## Significant other

 This was the second one that Canute mentioned.
 Even long ago, I thought that for most people, the top criteria for selecting their significant other is how they look, and that felt discriminatory.
 I couldn't articulate what type of discrimination it is until I first read [Is It Bad to Prefer Attractive Partners? by William D'Alessandro](https://philarchive.org/rec/DALIIB){:target="_blank"} more than a year ago.
 I understood that this discrimination is called [lookism](https://en.wikipedia.org/wiki/Lookism){:target="_blank"}.
+It seems everyone that is not blind has this prejudice.
 I strongly recommend you to read that paper.
 But in short, the criterion that that a person's face looks aesthetically attractive is a very arbitrary form of discrimination.
 Recall that we humans can only see a small fraction of the electromagnetic spectrum.
 What we see is an approximation but not the [thing-in-itself](https://en.wikipedia.org/wiki/Thing-in-itself){:target="_blank"}, as Kant would call it.
 How one looks is really irrelevant.
 How one looks is also largely determined by one's genetics and how rich they are so that one can afford luxuries like makeup.
 How compassionate or how intelligent a person is is more important.

 Lookism is not the only discrimination that is involved in choosing a person's significant other.
 How wealthy, influential, politically powerful, etc., is also considered.